js-black-belt/angular-ticker/README.md

 The first question you might ask yourself is "Why use it?
 Why not just use $timeout/$interval?"

-Well, my answer is that it goes way over a simple interval ticker.
+Well, it is much more than a simple interval ticker.

 * It is a centralized handling for repetitive tasks